maydemirx/leaflet-tag-filter-button/README.md

  - Added [PruneCluster](https://github.com/SINTEF-9012/PruneCluster) support.
  > Added [PruneCluster](https://github.com/SINTEF-9012/PruneCluster)  layer source to the plugin as default.
 You can enable it by enablePruneCluster function.

+**v0.0.3 (18.08.2016)**
+- Moved css of filter info box from code-side to css-side
+- Added resetCaches function for cleaning the internal caches

 Authors
 -------